 Before submitting scores to SET, students must join CTY.

-Students who take the SAT after they turn 13 may qualify by scoring an additional 10 points above 700 for each month after their 13th birthday, up to the maximum SAT score of 800 (maximum age: 13 years, 10 months).
+Students who take the SAT after they turn 13 may qualify by scoring an additional 10 points above 700 for each month after their 13th birthday, until the age of 14.
+Students age 14 and above are not eligible for SET.

 Students are invited to join SET once CTY receives official notification of their SAT scores.
 Students must upload a copy of their official SAT score report in MyCTY to qualify.
 We welcome international students.